A.J. Pollock Player Props: Mariners vs. Athletics

-A.J.
-Pollock -- hitting .094 with two doubles and two RBI in his past 10 games -- will be in action for the Seattle Mariners against the Oakland Athletics, with Mason Miller on the mound, on May 2 at 9:40 PM ET.
+On Wednesday, A.J.
+Pollock (on the back of going 1-for-3 with a home run and an RBI) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Blue Jays.
+In his last game, he hit a home run while going 1-for-3 against the Athletics.

 A.J.
 Pollock Game Info & Props vs. the Athletics